-construction or reconstruction after September 14, 2016, when demonstrating initial compliance with the PM emission limit, if the boiler's performance test results show that PM emissions are equal to or less than half of the PM emission limit, the permittee may choose to conduct performance tests for PM every fifth year, but must continue to comply with all applicable operating limits and monitoring requirements and each such performance test must be conducted no more than 61 months after the previous performance test. d.
-If intending to burn a new type of fuel other than ultra-low-sulfur liquid fuel or gaseous fuels as defined in 40 CFR 63.11237, the permittee must conduct a performance test within 60 days of burning the new fuel type. e.
-If the performance test results show that PM emissions are greater than half of the PM emission limit, the permittee must conduct subsequent performance tests on a triennial basis as specified in Condition 12.6a. f.
-For existing affected boilers that have not operated on biomass or liquid fuel since the previous compliance demonstration and more than 3 years have passed since the previous compliance demonstration, the permittee must complete subsequent compliance demonstration no later than 180 days after the re-start of the affected boiler on biomass or liquid fuel.
-12.7 NESHAP Tune-up Requirements The permittee must conduct a performance tune-up for each biomass and oil-fired boiler as follows and keep records to demonstrate continuous compliance.
-The permittee must conduct the tune-up while burning the type of fuel (or fuels in the case of boilers that routinely burn two types of fuels at the same time) that provided the majority of the heat input to the boiler over the 12 months prior to the tune-up. a.
-As applicable, inspect the burner, and clean or replace any components of the burner as necessary (the permittee may delay the burner inspection until the next scheduled unit shutdown, not to exceed 36 months from the previous inspection).
-Units that produce electricity for sale may delay the burner inspection until the first outage, not to exceed 36 months from the previous inspection.
+construction or reconstruction after September 14, 2016, when demonstrating initial compliance with the PM emission limit, if the boiler's performance test results show that PM emissions are equal to or less than half of the PM emission limit, the permittee may choose to conduct performance tests for PM every fifth year, but must continue to comply with all applicable operating limits and monitoring requirements and each such performance test must be conducted no more than 61 months after the previous performance test.
+If intending to burn a new type of fuel other than d. ultra-low-sulfur liquid fuel or gaseous fuels as defined in 40 CFR 63.11237, the permittee must conduct a performance test within 60 days of burning the new fuel type.
+If the performance test results show that PM emissions are e. greater than half of the PM emission limit, the permittee must conduct subsequent performance tests on a triennial basis as specified in Condition 12.6a.
+For existing affected boilers that have not operated on f. biomass or liquid fuel since the previous compliance demonstration and more than 3 years have passed since the previous compliance demonstration, the permittee must complete subsequent compliance demonstration no later than 180 days after the re-start of the affected boiler on biomass or liquid fuel.
+12.7 NESHAP Tune-up The permittee must conduct a performance tune-up for each biomass and oil-fired boiler as follows and keep records to Requirements demonstrate continuous compliance.
+The permittee must conduct the tune-up while burning the type of fuel (or fuels in the case of boilers that routinely burn two types of fuels at the same time) that provided the majority of the heat input to the boiler over the 12 months prior to the tune-up.
+As applicable, inspect the burner, and clean or replace any a. components of the burner as necessary (the permittee may delay the burner inspection until the next scheduled unit shutdown, not to exceed 36 months from the previous inspection).
+Units that produce electricity for sale may b.
+Inspect the flame pattern, as applicable, and adjust the burner as necessary to optimize the flame pattern.
+The exceed 36 months from the previous inspection.